-McDonald Eye Care Associates has been providing Vision Therapy (VT) since 1999.
-All of the therapists are certified through The Optometric Extension Program Foundation.
-They train a wide range of ages with many types of diagnoses, specializing in basic visual dysfunctions (VT 1), learning-related visual dysfunctions (VT 2), strabismus and amblyopia (VT 3), and traumatic/acquired brain injuries.
+McDonald Eye Care Associates has been evaluating for Vision Therapy since 1999.
+All of our doctors have had additional certification through The Optometric Extension Program Foundation.
+They evaluate a wide range of ages with many types of diagnoses, specializing in basic visual dysfunctions (VT 1), learning-related visual dysfunctions (VT 2), strabismus and amblyopia (VT 3), and traumatic/acquired brain injuries.
+Your doctors at McDonald Eye Care will help determine if you or your child need Vision Therapy

 Vision Therapy Q & A